automata-network/automata-dcap-attestation/evm/README.md

 To integrate your contract with Automata DCAP Attestation, you need to first install [Foundry](https://book.getfoundry.sh/getting-started/installation).

-Add to your dependency, by running:
+Add to your dependencies, by running:

 ```bash
 # submodules